godycnyama/DRVCAssessment/README.md

    - Build the solution to restore dependencies and compile the code.

 5. **Run database migrations:**
-   - Select Roulette.Infrastructure as your target project for migrations at the same time making sure you have selected Roulette.API as your startup project.
-Run the following
+   - Select Roulette.Infrastructure as your default project for migrations in Visual Studio Package Manager Console.
+At the same time making sure you have selected Roulette.API as your startup project in Visual Studio.
-     migration commands one after the other.
+     In Visual Studio Package Manager Console run the following command to create your initial migration.
       ```bash
-     dotnet ef migrations add InitialCreate
+     add-migration rouletteDBMigration1
      ```
+      To apply the migration you have created, run the following command in Visual Studio Package Manager Console.
      ```bash
-     dotnet ef database update
+     update-database
      ```

 6. **Run the application:**